crzysdrs/DailyVictimArchive/README.md

 This repo contains all the build scripts neccesary to build the Daily Victim Archive along with the corresponding site.

 This includes:
-* Archive Munging Scripts
+* Markdown Formatted Articles and Meta Articles
+* All Daily Victim Images
 * Alpha Masks of Specific Images
 * Transparency Fill Data
 * Google Map Generation Scripts
   * Graph of all connections
   * Group photo reunion
 * Site
-  * Smarty Templates
+  * Jekyll Templates
   * Javascript/CSS
-  * PHP files

 ## Build